bobbywong234/-MVC-DEMO---ASP.NET-/README.md

 All you need to do is download the zip and depolys it on your IIS.

 In order to start this instance, you need download sql server 2017 in addition.
 I also include the database schema in here, PLEASE IMPORT IT BEFORE YOU LAUNCH THIS APPLICATION!
+PS:Create database in SSMS, and name it as ConStore